david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

 **Prepare the Software Environment**

-1. Setup the environment variables when logging in, changing users, or launching a new terminal.
+1. Set up the environment variables when logging in, changing users, or launching a new terminal.
 (Detail above.)

 2. Make a destination directory for the FP32 SqueezeNet* Model: